 The commandments I shared was not the entire Law, but I intended for everyone reading my post there to seek YHWH themselves and hear his Word.

-So please read Acts 15 in context and pay attention to them knowing that the Law was taught every Sabbath of YHWH in every city in the synagogues, so the people could learn the rest on the Sabbath.
+So please read Acts 15 in context and pay attention to them knowing that the Law and its commandments were taught every Sabbath of YHWH in every city in the synagogues, so the people could learn further on the Sabbath.

 People who are just being born into repentance also may need to hear a different teaching than someone who has seen YHWH for themselves, such as Yisrael at Exodus 20:1 when YHWH reveals himself to them.